fgrhlt/keras-bike-recognition/README.md

 * 4 Convulutional Layers, 32-32-64-64 outputs, 5x5 kernel, Rectifier Activation.
 * Together with 4 Max Pooling Layer, 2x2 pooling size

-* 2 fully connected layers with a dropout layer in between (0.5 dropout).
+* 2 fully connected layers + flatten and dropout layer in between (0.5 dropout).
 * The last connected layer has a softmax activation for classification

 Loss function was categorical crossentropy